lukebarton/curriculum-vitae/README.markdown

 _2013 - 2014_

-* Oversaw the full stack technical delivery of a cross-platform mobile project which also included leading the front end team and acting as scrum master.
+* Oversaw the full stack technical delivery of a cross-platform mobile project which also included leading the front end team and acting as scrum master

-* Took part in front end development and the development of RESTful APIs written in PHP using Symfony2.
+* Took part in front end development and the development of RESTful APIs written in PHP using Symfony2

-* Responsible for the technical delivery of the app, including testing and continuous integration, procuring the necessary infrastructure, managing stakeholders and forming feature requirements for systems owned by other teams.
+* Responsible for the technical delivery of the app, including testing and continuous integration, procuring the necessary infrastructure, managing stakeholders and forming feature requirements for systems owned by other teams

 * Key technologies utilised within the role include: